Symptoms & Causes of Posterior Cortical Atrophy

 In the later stages of the disease patients are functionally blind, which means a person loses their sight.
 Though initially spared, other aspects of cognition such as memory, executive function, and language may eventually be affected.

-PCA is most commonly caused by Alzheimer’s Dementia.
+PCA is most commonly caused by Alzheimer’s Disease.
 Other neurodegenerative disorders like Lewy Body Dementia, Corticobasal Degeneration, and prion disease (Creutzfeldt-Jakob Disease) may rarely lead to this syndrome.